Vinnies Donation Hotspot Mobile Website

 FAST FASHION STATISTICS

-the average person buying 60% more items of clothing than they did in 2000.
+Fast fashion production has doubled worldwide in the last 15 years, with the average person buying 60% more items of clothing than they did in 2000.
 Australians are the second highest consumer of textiles in the world, buying an average of 56 new items each and sending 23 kg of clothing to landfill every year.

 BUSINESS ANALYSIS

-Vinnies operates more than 409 stores across the country, run by paid staff and a large volunteer network.
+We also looked at Vinnies as a business.
+We found that Vinnies operates more than 409 stores across the country, run by paid staff and a large volunteer network.
 According to Vinnies NSW’s most recent Annual report, store sales accounted for 30% of their total FY22 revenue, grossing over $57M.
 We found that Vinnies is a much bigger business than we initially thought, coming up with these 2 core objectives in improving Vinnies as a business to Increase sales and Attract more desirable donations

 FAST FASHION STATISTICS